vim-scraper/vim-scraper.github.com/news/_posts/2011-06-03-scraper-stalls.md

-Add to that the complete free-for-all that is vim.org/scripts (rename your script at any time, invent your own way of deleting your scripts, no standard archive or plugin format, etc) and, in theory, you have an inky soup that just won't convert into Pathogenable git repositories.
-Last August I was starting to worry that every morning I would wake up and immediately fix all the scrape problems created on the previous day.
+Add to that the complete free-for-all that is vim.org/scripts (rename your script at any time, invent your own way of deleting your scripts, no standard archive or plugin format, etc) and, in theory, you have an inky soup that just won't convert into Pathogened git repositories.
+Last August I was starting to worry that every morning I would wake up and immediately need to fix all the scrape problems created uring the previous day.

 Happily, script authors tend to make the same mistakes and find the same solutions as one other.
-If I find a workaround for one script, ten unrelated scripts will probably be fixed too (five of which haven't even been written yet).
+If I find a workaround for one script, ten unrelated scripts might be also be fixed (five of which haven't even been written yet).

-It was rocky going at first, but once the scraper reached a certain maturity, it was finally able to wade through the soup and do a reasonable job all on its own.
+It was rocky going at first, but once the scraper reached a certain maturity, it proved that it could wade through the soup almost completely on its own.

-Of course, it will never be complete, and there will always be stalls.
+Of course, the scraper will never be complete, and there will always be stalls.
-But, when I go on a two week vacation, I'm surprised if the scraper is stalled when I get back.
+But, when I go on a two week vacation, I'll be surprised if things are stalled when I get back.
 And that's good enough!